gradle/gradle/design-docs/features/continuous-build/improved-change-detection/README.md

 ### Story: Developer is able to easily determine the file(s) that triggered a rebuild

 The absolute path of the first 3 changed files should be printed to the console when a new build gets triggered.
-When there is more than 3 changes, the number of other changes is shown.
+When there are more than 3 changes, the number of remaining changes is shown.

 #### Examples of the desired console output